 The review made a series of recommendations regarding the DMO's governance arrangements.
 In particular, the review recommended that, in terms of its status, the DMO should be regarded as a 'Model 2' Executive Agency as defined in the Cabinet Office guidance.
 A Model 2 Executive Agency is one which is deemed by the sponsor department to require a greater level of independence from its home department in order to carry out its functions effectively, or one that is considered by its home department to be of sufficient size and importance to require independent assurance.
 On this basis, the review recommended that the DMO's governance arrangements should be amended accordingly, including the creation of an Advisory Board to replace the current Managing Board and, as a consequence of this, to introduce a Non-Executive Chair (NEC) to the Board membership.
 The process to recruit a NEC was undertaken in the second half of the year and successfully completed as announced on 4 May 2022.
+The inaugural Advisory Board was held on 13 June 2022.

-The Secretary and Comptroller General was supported during 2021-2022 by the DMO Managing Board (the Board) which, in addition to the Secretary and Comptroller General, is comprised of:
+The Secretary and Comptroller General was supported during 2022-2023 by the DMO Managing Board and then the Advisory Board (the Board) which, in addition to the Secretary and Comptroller General, is comprised of: